Search for Cosmic-Ray Produced Dark Meson via the $U(1)_\text{D}$ Portal at JUNO

-The quantities $\sigma_{\text{H}}^{\text{vis}}(E_{K_D})$ and $\sigma_{\text{C}}^{\text{vis}}(E_{K_D})$ denote the effective ``visible'' scattering cross-sections.
-These terms incorporate the detector response by accounting for the quenching effects on nuclear recoils~\footnote{For recoil protons, we account for the non-linear light yield (quenching effect) utilizing the Birks' law formulation described in Ref.~\cite{vonKrosigk:2013sa}.} and enforcing an analysis threshold.
-As the JUNO detector is a large liquid scintillator detector, the signal consists of the visible energy deposited by the final-state particles.
-We therefore construct visible energy $E_{\rm vis}$ event by event from the visible particles in the final state, including $\mu^\pm, \pi^\pm, p, e^\pm$, and $\gamma$, while not adding neutron-capture energy to $E_{\rm vis}$.
+The quantities $\sigma_{\text{H}}^{\text{vis}}(E_{K_D})$ and $\sigma_{\text{C}}^{\text{vis}}(E_{K_D})$ denote the effective visible scattering cross sections.
+They incorporate the detector response through the reconstruction of the visible final-state energy and, for recoil protons, the quenching effect described by Birks' law~\cite{vonKrosigk:2013sa}.
+Since JUNO is a liquid-scintillator detector, the relevant signal observable is the total visible energy deposited by the final-state particles.
+We therefore construct visible energy $E_{\rm vis}$ event by event from the visible particles in the final state, including $\mu^\pm$, $\pi^\pm$, $p$, $e^\pm$, and $\gamma$, while not adding neutron-capture energy to $E_{\rm vis}$.
 Although JUNO can detect events down to visible energies of $\mathcal{O}(0.1)$ MeV, the atmospheric-neutrino background at low visible energies ($E_{\text{vis}} \lesssim 15$ MeV) suffers from large uncertainties~\cite{Honda:2015fha}.
 We therefore define our baseline sensitivity using a more conservative Large Energy Singles (LES)-inspired selection~\cite{Chauhan:2021fzu}, $15~\mathrm{MeV} < E_{\rm vis} < 100~\mathrm{MeV}$, together with a neutron veto.

-Table~\ref{tab:event_counts} summarizes the expected JUNO event yields for representative $Z^\prime$ masses under different visible-energy threshold assumptions (including a more stringent $T_{\rm vis}$ cut for reference), with the coupling fixed at $g_{\rm SM}=10^{-3}$.
-Two key trends are evident: (i) the yield increases rapidly as $m_{Z'}$ decreases, reflecting the interaction rate enhancement associated with a lighter mediator; and (ii) raising the detection threshold from $T_{\rm vis}=0.3~{\rm MeV}$ to $3~{\rm MeV}$ reduces the acceptance, particularly for the elastic scattering on hydrogen in the lighter mediator regime.
-Across the considered benchmarks, elastic scattering on carbon consistently dominates the total yield, whereas the DIS contributions remain subleading.

-The dominant background for energetic dark matter scattering in JUNO arises from neutral current interactions of atmospheric neutrinos~\cite{Honda:2006qj,Honda:2011nf,Honda:2015fha,Diurba:2025lky}.
-While a detailed background subtraction analysis is beyond the scope of this work, we present signal yield contours to demonstrate the physics potential of the JUNO detector.
-The Figure~\ref{fig:gsm_sensitivity} translates the predicted event yields into a sensitivity reach in the $(m_{Z'}, g_{\rm SM})$ plane.
-The projection assumes a 20~kton liquid-scintillator fiducial mass with a 1-year data-taking period.
-We combine the event yields from both carbon and hydrogen targets, adopting a carbon-to-hydrogen mass fraction of $88{:}12$~\cite{JUNO:2021vlw}.